Colchicine: Light sensitivity

 Colchicine is a light-sensitive compound, so needs to be stored in a dark bottle.
 Upon exposure to light, colchicine undergoes photoisomerization and transforms into structural isomers, called lumicolchicine.
 After this transformation, colchicine is no longer effective in its mechanistic binding to tubulin, so is not effective as a drug.

 Regulation

-It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
+It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the US Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002) and is subject to strict reporting requirements by facilities that produce, store, or use it in significant quantities.

 Formulations and dosing

-Trade names for colchicine are Colcrys or Mitigare, which are manufactured as a dark- and light-blue capsule having a dose of 0.6 mg.
+Brand names for colchicine include Colcrys and Mitigare.
 Colchicine is also prepared as a white, yellow, or purple pill (tablet) having a dose of 0.6 mg.

-Colchicine is typically prescribed to mitigate or prevent the onset of gout, or its continuing symptoms and pain, using a low-dose prescription of 0.6 to 1.2 mg per day, or a high-dose amount of up to 4.8 mg in the first 6 hours of a gout episode.
-With an oral dose of 0.6 mg, peak blood levels occur within one to two hours.
-For treating gout, the initial effects of colchicine occur in a window of 12 to 24 hours, with a peak within 48 to 72 hours.
-It has a narrow therapeutic window, requiring monitoring of the subject for potential toxicity.
-Colchicine is not a general pain-relief drug, and is not used to treat pain in other disorders.
+Colchicine is used to mitigate or prevent the onset of gout, or its continuing symptoms and pain.
+Colchicine is not a general pain-relief medication, and is not used to treat pain in other disorders.